nicolaskruchten/semiology_of_graphics/Remaking Figures from Semiology of Graphics.md

 <a target="_blank" href="images/stipple_map.png"><img src="images/stipple_map.png" style="width: 300px;"></a>

 <br />
 Although this final map is very busy and a bit hard to look at, I actually think it makes it easier to simultaneously understand all the patterns than to flick my eyes back and forth across the three panels above.
-I'm not sure I would recommend it for general audiences or for other datasets though, as it probably doesn't scale very well to larger areas or more data series etc!
+I'm not sure I would recommend it for general audiences or for other datasets though, as it probably doesn't scale very well to larger areas or more data series etc.

 ```python
 fig = px.scatter_geo(points_df, lat=points_df.geometry.y, lon=points_df.geometry.x,